sukykaur/AzureAUS/IaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected IaaS WebApp Overview.md

 ![IaaS Web Application for AU-Protected Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20AU-Protected%20IaaS%20WebApp%20Reference%20Architecture.png)

 This solution uses the following Azure services.
-Details of the deployment architecture are located in the [deployment architecture](#deployment-architecture) section.
+Details of the deployment architecture are in the [deployment architecture](#deployment-architecture) section.

 - Availability Sets
 	- (1) Active Directory domain controllers